Sensitive internal Facebook documents published by UK Parliament

 UK Parliament published excerpts from sensitive internal Facebook documents on Wednesday as part of its investigation into fake news and the fallout from the Cambridge Analytica data-sharing scandal.

-The documents were seized from now defunct app developer Six4Three at the end of November during a trip by the company's founder to London.
+Parliament seized the documents from now defunct app developer Six4Three at the end of November during a trip by the company's founder to London.
 They include emails sent to and from Facebook CEO Mark Zuckerberg and other senior Facebook executives.
 Their publication was accompanied by a note from Chair of Parliament's Digital, Culture, Media and Sport Committee Damian Collins summarising his findings.

 This story is developing...